 Get Your Operations Management Degree

-Find the information you need to become an operations manager.
+Find the information you need to work towards an operations management degree.

 In some organizations, the duties of an operations manager may overlap with those of the CEO.